Relief from Persecution

 The principal reason, of course, was that he was extremely vain.
 Yet to treat a ruler as divine was by no means unusual.
 Among the many other rulers in the ancient world who demanded worship were the Caesars, Herod's overlords.
 Therefore, when Herod's own subjects hailed him as a god, he did not think it improper.

-The people elevated Herod to godhood.
-But the true God was of another opinion.
-God is a jealous God, who refuses to share His glory with any other being.
+Although the people elevated Herod to godhood, the true God was of another opinion.
+God is a jealous God, who refuses to share His glory with any other being (Deut.
+5:6–10).

 Pondering a Question